izzydoesit/stackFetch/README.md

 # stackFetch

 Shazam your code into your text editor in real time with this package for Atom.
-It is able to find and import code snippets from stack overflow on command and is even language-specific in its queries!
+Type a word and highlight, then activate stackFetch to find and import code snippets from stack overflow on command!!
+No need to specify language, stackFetch detects it automatically and searches only in that language.

+Under the hood, we are making two http requests asynchronously using apm dependency modules, **Google** and NPM **Request**, together with promises.
+We search Google for _Stack Overflow_-specific content related to your highlighted search term, choose the number #1 result on Google, and import code snippets from the accepted answer on that page.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.